Palestine Chronicle: Background

+Work and reception

-Palestine Chronicle now identifies itsef as a non-profit organization (501(c) organization) and says that its mission is to report on "human rights, national struggles, freedom and democracy", it reportedly covers local and international news related to Palestine from the country's perspective and is considered to be a "multimedia opinion website".
-Records from Internal Revenue Service showed that the outlet received its 501(c) status in 2012.
-It claimed that its staff consists of independent and professional writers, the editorial board of the website listed Noam Chomsky, Hanan Ashrawi and Neve Gordon as its contributors.
-Article written by Palestine Chronicle staff said that it has journalists in Gaza Strip and in West Bank and that it has "very small" budget dependent on donations from readers.
-Arab Media & Society journal described Palestine Chronicle as an alternative and independent pro-Palestinian outlet that does not align with any political movements in Palestine and advocates for nonviolent resistance against Israel in its reporting.
+Palestine Chronicle is a non-profit organization (501(c) organization) and states its mission as reporting on "human rights, national struggles, freedom and democracy".
+It covers local and international news related to Palestine from the country's perspective.
+Its staff consists of independent and professional writers.
+The editorial board of the website listed Noam Chomsky, Hanan Ashrawi and Neve Gordon as its contributors.
+An article written by Palestine Chronicle staff said that it has journalists in the Gaza Strip and in West Bank and that it has a "very small" budget dependent on donations from readers.

+The Arab Media & Society journal described Palestine Chronicle as an alternative and independent pro-Palestinian outlet that does not align with any political movements in Palestine and advocates for nonviolent resistance against Israel in its reporting.

+In May 2014, Victoria Brittain included Palestine Chronicle in a list of news outlets she thinks successfully reported the "counter-narrative" of the Israeli–Palestinian conflict.
+Palestine Chronicle articles have been cited by The Guardian.
+The Massachusetts Institute of Technology website listed it as a "recommended" news outlet on the Israeli-Palestinian conflict.
+Common Dreams called the website "modest, independent publication" in August 2025.

+The website's articles were part of a case study in July 2025 by the Arab Media & Society journal, which compared it to Haaretz in its reportage of the Great March of Return.